momchil-velikov/webkit/README.md

    * ./auto_explore_site.sh http://maps.google.com/

-After auto-exploration, a WTF_actionlog file is produced.
+After auto-exploration, a ER_actionlog file is produced.
 This file is then passed to EventRacer race analyzer.

 The race analyzer is available here: https://github.com/eth-srl/EventRacer

 Compiling other targets
 -----------------------

-With the exception of the auto-exploration, the instrumentation is entirely in WebCore, WTF, and the JavaScriptCore interpreter (the JIT or V8 is not supported).
+With the exception of the auto-exploration, the instrumentation is entirely in WebCore, Web Template Foundation, and the JavaScriptCore interpreter (the JIT or V8 is not supported).
 However, other targets are not tested.
 We would be glad to hear your experience if you want to use some other port.